flaviendeseure/flaviendeseure/README.md

 <h1 align="center">Hi 👋, I'm Flavien DESEURE--CHARRON</h1>

 ## 😄 About me
-- 🌱 I'm currently studying Data Science at ESILV (Leonard de Vinci Engineering School)
+- 🌱 I'm currently studying Artificial Intelligence at CentraleSupélec
-- 🔭 I’m currently doing an internship at Lincoln on interpretable/explainable AI
 - 🤔 Feel free to contact me, i'll be glad to talk with you !
 - 💬 Talk to me about Data Science, Python